games-on-whales/unraid-plugin/README.md

 ## Important Note

-This should be considered early alpha at best.
-It is _strongly_ recommended that you do not attempt to install it on your Unraid server just yet.
-Testing is still ongoing and there may still be issues with it; possibly even issues that we don't know how to help you fix.
+This plugin is still a work in progress.
+While several people have found it useful, it is still at least theoretically possible it could be issues with it;
+possibly even issues that we don't know how to help you fix.
+Having said that, it doesn't do anything permanent to your system, so uninstalling the plugin should be a good last-resort solution.

 ## Installation